RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `-1.0` and maximum value is `1`
     - Default is `0`
 * `reflections` - type: BOOLEAN
     - Enables reflections beneath the carousel items.
-This is only available for the `horizontal` carousel type.
 It's probably a good idea to combine this with the `verticalOffset` property to define how much of the reflections should be visible.
+    - This property applies when type is `horizontal`
     - Default is `false`
 * `reflectionsOpacity` - type: FLOAT
     - Defines the base opacity for the reflections.
+    - This property applies when type is `horizontal`
     - Minimum value is `0.1` and maximum value is `1`
     - Default is `0.5`
 * `reflectionsFalloff` - type: FLOAT
     - Defines the reflections opacity falloff, starting from the item's base opacity and ending at complete transparency.
 The value is set relative to the item height, so `1` will fade the bottom of the item to full transparency, `2` will fade to full transparency at half the item height and `0.5` will place the full transparency point at twice the item height.
+    - This property applies when type is `horizontal`
     - Minimum value is `0` and maximum value is `10`
     - Default is `1`
 * `unfocusedItemOpacity` - type: FLOAT